acheong08/awesome-llama/training/tips.md

-# Tips for trainging LLaMA
+# Tips for training LLaMA

 WIP